 You will get more money for selling your current car privately instead of trading it in at a car dealership.

 It's understandable that some people don't have the time or patience to sell their car privately.
 If you decide to trade your current car in.
-There are several factors such as the used car market, mileage, overall condition, and popularity of the vehicle that determines its overall value.
+There are several factors such as the used car market, mileage, overall condition, and popularity of the vehicle that will come into play when calculating it's value.

 The used car market fluctuates pretty much on a daily basis.
 This makes determining exactly what a used car trades worth almost impossible.